 People living in poverty are twice as likely to experience depression and feel isolated from society.
 This can make social service resources seem inaccessible, and lead to missed economic opportunity and feelings of hopelessness.

-The U.S. ranks lowest amongst high wealth countries for income and wealth inequality.
+The U.S. ranks high for income and wealth inequality among high wealth countries.
 In southern Arizona, there are just not enough high paying jobs to provide opportunity for working poor families to lift themselves out of poverty.
 60% of people who visit the CFB report they are employed.
 Many of those who are not employed are seniors or have a disability.

 We distribute fresh produce and non-perishable food to a vast network of community partners throughout the state and across the country.
 We collaborate with local agencies, health institutions and government to revitalize neighborhoods and build a stronger food economy.

 Recognizing food is just the beginning, we provide nutrition education, offer garden workshops, teach culinary skills and help low-income food entrepreneurs with funding and business development planning.

 We provide training, leadership development and civic engagement opportunities to empower individuals to make real and lasting changes that affect their health and well-being.
 We promote sound policies and practices that help lift people out of poverty and strengthen our food system.

 We convene leaders from local and national organizations to share best practices, discuss critical issues related to hunger and launch actionable plans and partnerships to end hunger and cultivate a more just food system.

 When you donate to the Community Food Bank, you create a better tomorrow for a neighbor in need.